Level 4 Data Analyst Apprenticeship

-- two A levels, one of them in Maths or ICT
+- two A levels, one of them in Maths or Information Communication Technology (ICT)

 - an apprenticeship in a similar subject at least one level below this apprenticeship

-- an International Baccalaureate at level 3 in ICT
+- an International Baccalaureate at level 3 in Information Communication Technology (ICT)

-- a BTEC extended diploma in ICT (worth 180 credits)
+- a BTEC extended diploma in Information Communication Technology (ICT) (worth 180 credits)

 If you do not have one of these qualifications you may also be considered if you have enough previous experience of working in data analysis.